A shopping cart is the centerpiece of almost every e-commerce website.

 [!]
 If you use an external tax calculation provider, implement a circuit breaker pattern.
 The effect of an extremely slow response from a tax service or a timeout error is an increase in the number of concurrent active requests in the system.

 [!]
 If you use an external tax calculation provider, you have a critical dependency.
-Implement a feature switcher to disable all add-to-cart buttons if something bad happens with the tax calculation external service.
+Implement a feature switch to disable all add-to-cart buttons if something bad happens with the external tax calculation service.

 [!]
-Any customizations to the promotion engine as well as any customizations related to the promotion rules may negatively affect cart calculation.
+Any customizations to the promotion engine, as well as any customizations related to promotion rules, may negatively affect cart calculation.
 Design and test thoroughly!

 [!]
 Restrict the number of cart entries.

 [!]
-Check interceptors, both type and controllers, before-view and before-controller handlers, Spring AOP definitions related to cart services.
-These are often time bombs heavily contributing to performance issues.
+Check interceptors, both type and controllers, before-view and before-controller handlers, and Spring AOP definitions related to cart services.
+These are often time bombs that heavily contribute to performance issues.

 Normally, SAP Commerce OOTB handles all the corner cases well, but your customizations may affect the standard behavior.